 On 27 January 2021, the Legal Affairs Committee of the European Parliament (EP) adopted a draft for a European supply chain law.
 The draft proposes strict regulations of the environmental standards and human rights within the value chains of companies.

-Of: Sanna Honkaniemi
+Of: True Honkaniemi

-Land grabs facilitated by multinational corporations, foreign investors and local governments in a pursuit for agribusiness have been escalating during the last decade.
+Land grabs facilitated by multinational corporations, foreign investors and local governments in a pursuit of agribusiness have been escalating during the last decade.
 Huge acquisitions of farmland have led to violent displacements of rural populations.
 Although reports of the practice are not as recurrent in the media, the problem is far from over.